lawsocsg/lawsoc-clinic-manual/docs/wills-intestacy-probate-and-administration.md

 an organisation account, your law firm or company will be able to authorise you to access the online deposit form.

-You may refer to the IPTO guide online [246]_ under “Guides and Forms” on how to apply for an organization account.
+You may refer to the IPTO guide online[^6] under “Guides and Forms” on how to apply for an organization account.

 Your law firm or company need not apply for a new organisation account if it has an existing organisation account with us.